andylindebros/SwiftReduxToaster/README.md

-    let type: ToasterType // success, info, warning, error let title: String // The title of the notification let message: String? // the message of the notification let target: Target // Limitation of views that should show the notification (Useful if you have multiple view implementations) let timeoutInterval: Int // Dismiss after number of seconds.
+    let type: ToasterType // success, info, warning, error let title: String // The title of the notification let message: String? // the message of the notification let target: Target // Limitation of views that should show the notification (Useful if you have multiple view implementations).
+Default: .all let timeoutInterval: Int // Dismiss after number of seconds.
 Default is 7.
-Disable it by setting it to zero let isDismissable: Bool // Defines if the user can dismiss it or not let url: URL? // Pass a url that can be use in future actions.
+Disable it by setting it to zero let isDismissable: Bool // Defines if the user can dismiss it or not.
+Default: true let url: URL? // Pass a url that can be use in future actions.
 Useful when working with deep links }

+store.dispatch(ToasterAction.add(ToasterModel(
+    type: .warning,
+    target: .all,
+    title: "Warning!",
+    message: "No internet connection available",
+    timeoutInterval: 0,
+    isDismissable: false
+)))
 ```

 ## Custom view